AymarN/.github/README.md

 # .github
-This repository is generated in order to get the sponsor button on some of my repositories.
+This repository is generated in order to get sponsorship.